streamdataio/streamdataio-finsemble-demo/README.md

 }
 ```

-5. Edit the Finsemble-seed/src/components/currenices/currencies.js and replace:
+5. Edit the `Finsemble-seed/src/components/currenices/currencies.js` and replace:

-var token = "<YOUR STREAMDATAIO TOKEN>";
+var token = "<YOUR STREAMDATA TOKEN>";

 with your Xignite token you can get at http://www.xignite.com